 So the basics of the pizza oven is a smaller inner terracotta planpot with a little door cut out, wrapped in ceramic fibre blanket, then a bigger terracotta plantpot which sits on top of some firebricks.
 The firebricks are needed as they absorb a lot of heat, so the heat from the fire inside heats up the bricks and crisps up and cooks the pizza base.

 What you’ll need:

-a 60cm diameter frost resistant terracotta plantpot
+* a 60cm diameter frost resistant terracotta plantpot

-a 52cm diameter frost resistant terracotta plantpot (make sure the plantpots aren’t damaged/cracked in anyway)
+* a 52cm diameter frost resistant terracotta plantpot (make sure the plantpots aren’t damaged/cracked in anyway)

-concrete block or paving slab
+* concrete block or paving slab

-roughly 15 firebricks (or enough to sit fully under the largest plantpot) we got ours from here (postage is ridiculously expensive due to the weight – they’re heavy , so we collected)
+* roughly 15 firebricks (or enough to sit fully under the largest plantpot) we got ours from here (postage is ridiculously expensive due to the weight – they’re heavy , so we collected)

-1 metre of 25mm ceramic fibre blanket
+* 1 metre of 25mm ceramic fibre blanket

 * cardboard for the door template

-angle grinder with masonry disk
+* angle grinder with masonry disk

 Use a spare piece of cardboard large enough to make a door template and mark out the size that you want the door.
-It’s recommended 30cm across by 10 cm high, but ours is around 27cm across and 20cm high.
+It’s recommended 30cm across by 10 cm high, but ours ended up around 27cm across and 20cm high.
 Mark the template out onto both plantpots, and with the angle grinder, cut out the door.
 Make sure that you have rounded corners on the door, rather than right angled ones as it will prevent the pots from cracking.

-Once the first batch of kindling had almost gone out, we stuck the rest of the bag on to create a huge fire.
-Leave it to warm up for around 30 minutes to an hour.
+Once the kindling has almost gone out, the plantpots should be nice and warm.
+Put some larger chunks of wood inside to burn and leave it to warm up for around 30 minutes to an hour.
 This is where you’ll need the infrared thermometer to check the temperatures.
 You want the bricks really hot (around 200°C+) so that the base of the pizza cooks, but you want the air inside and the plantpots to be around 250-300°C so that the toppings go all gooey and melt.